Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-15 Best Places to Visit in Manitoba (By a Local!)
+18 Best Places to Visit in Manitoba (By a Local)

-Canada’s geographical center and fifth-most populous province, Manitoba is home to rolling fields, bustling cities, the aurora borealis, polar bears, the renowned Canadian Museum for Human Rights, and some of the best sunsets in the world.
+Canada’s geographical center and fifth-most populous province, there are some awesome things to do in Manitoba.
+Think rolling fields, bustling cities, the aurora borealis, polar bears, the renowned Canadian Museum for Human Rights, and some of the best sunsets in the world.

 With that, let’s dive into the best destinations in Manitoba, Canada!
 Just be sure to get here quick before the secret gets out: